pelithne/azure-workshop/create-vm-azcli.md

 </p>
 <br>

 You can also launch Cloud Shell in a separate browser tab by going to https://shell.azure.com/bash.

+### Pro-tip: In cloud shell you can use ctrl-c to copy text.
+To paste however, you need to use Shift-insert (or right-click -> paste)

 ## Resource Group
 An Azure resource group is a logical container into which Azure resources are deployed and managed.
 For this workshop, a resource group has already been created, that everyone will use.
 The resource group name is **VG-A-33858-LAB-RG**